SpongePowered/SpongeDocs/source/server/spongineer/commands.rst

 Sponge provides two permissions for debugging purposes:

-* Allow using Sponge's block tracking message channel: ``sponge.debug.block-tracking``
+* Allow using Sponge's block and entity tracking message channel: ``sponge.debug.block-tracking`` This message channel is used by the client (if the SpongeForge mod is installed) to display the block and entity owner and notifier in the debug view.
 * Allow hovering of command execution errors to get the stacktrace: ``sponge.debug.hover-stacktrace``

 Timings